-Cascade Order The number of stages in a propagation from a directly impacted system to an indirectly impacted one Cascading Hazard Cascading hazard processes refer to an initial hazard followed by a chain of interrelated hazards (e.g. earthquake triggering landslide, landslide triggering flooding, flooding triggering further landslides) Cascading Cascading impacts are those in which the impact of a physical event or the Impacts development of an initial technological or human failure generates a sequence of events in human subsystems that results in physical, social or economic disruption. significant magnitudes Conditions Circumstances that enable, prevent, aggravate, or mitigate dependencies and impacts Critical An infrastructure that encompasses vital systems and assets essential for a society's Infrastructure: functionality and national well-being Dependency Type Two types include geographic (systems in one region) and logical (state changes without other dependencies) Dependency Mechanism whereby a state change in one system can affect another Dependent System A system negatively affected by a failure in another system Event Something that occurs or takes place, such as the occurrence of a hazard Hazard A process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation.
+Carrada Ondan The number of stages in a propagation from a directly impacted system to an Cascade Order indirectly impacted one Cascading Hazard Cascading hazard processes refer to an initial hazard followed by a chain of interrelated hazards (e.g. earthquake triggering landslide, landslide triggering flooding, flooding triggering further landslides) Cascading Cascading impacts are those in which the impact of a physical event or the Impacts development of an initial technological or human failure generates a sequence of events in human subsystems that results in physical, social or economic disruption.
+Thus, an initial impact can trigger other phenomena that lead to consequences with significant magnitudes Conditions Circumstances that enable, prevent, aggravate, or mitigate dependencies and impacts Critical Infrastructure: An infrastructure that encompasses vital systems and assets essential for a society's functionality and national well-being Dependency Type Two types include geographic (systems in one region) and logical (state changes Dependency Type without other dependencies) Dependency Mechanism whereby a state change in one system can affect another Dependent System · · · · · · · · · · · · · · · · · · · Event Something that occurs or takes place, such as the occurrence of a hazard Hazard A process, phenomenon or human activity that may cause loss of life, injury or other 11azai u health impacts, property damage, social and economic disruption or environmental degradation.
 Knock-on effect Cascading repercussions across interconnected systems Impact The total effect, including negative effects (e.g. economic losses) and positive effects (e.g. economic gains), of a hazardous event or a disaster.
-The term includes economic, human and environmental impacts, and may include death, injuries, disease and other Immend Suptom negative effects on human physical, mental and social well-being Impacted System A system negatively affected by an initiating event or originating system Initiating Event The first in a sequence of natural events affecting one or more systems Interdependency Mutual dependency between two systems Multi-hazard 1) The selection of multiple major hazards that the country faces, and 2) the specific contexts where hazardous events may occur simultaneously, cascadingly [sic] or cumulatively over time, and taking into account the potential interrelated effects Multi-Layer More than one hazards are considered, but not the interrelationships between these Single Hazards (i.e. mey are treated as discrete and independent) Iviuiti-Sectoral A failure in one sector causes a failure in another due to interdependencies Imports Impacts
+The term includes economic, human and environmental impacts, and may include death, injuries, disease and other negative effects on human physical, mental and social well-being Impacted System A system negatively affected by an initiating event or originating system Initiating Event The first in a sequence of natural events affecting one or more systems Interdependency Mutual dependency between two systems Multi-hazard 1) The selection of multiple major hazards that the country faces, and 2) the specific contexts where hazardous events may occur simultaneously, cascadingly [sic] or cumulatively over time, and taking into account the 35.14.7 potential interrelated effects Multi-Layer More than one hazards are considered, but not the interrelationships between these Single Hazards (i.e. they are treated as discrete and independent) Multi-Sectoral A failure in one sector causes a failure in another due to interdependencies Cascading Impacts